 Ivy earned a Ph.D. from Washington University in St Louis (2019), a Master of Public Policy from Duke University (2012) and a B.A. from Bowdoin College (2007).
-Prior to pursuing her Ph.D., Ivy worked in proposal development for the International Development Group at RTI International and served for two and a half years as a Peace Corps agriculture/food security volunteer in rural Nicaragua.
-Her time in Nicaragua and the experience of growing up on a small farm in upstate New York led to her interest in rural livelihood security and improving socio-economic development in underserved places across the world.
+Prior to pursuing her Ph.D., Ivy worked for the International Development Group at RTI International and served for two and a half years as a Peace Corps agriculture/food security extension agent in rural Nicaragua.
+Her time in Nicaragua and the experience of growing up on a small farm in upstate New York led to her interest in rural livelihood security issues and sustainable development in underserved places across the world.

-Research Interests: Program evaluation; dissemination and implementation science (D&I); research focused on rural food production systems and livelihood security; subsistence agriculture adaptation and resilience to climate change
+Research Interests: Program evaluation; dissemination and implementation science (D&I); research focused on rural food production systems, livelihood security, and social-ecological interactions; subsistence agriculture adaptation and resilience to climate change

 Country Experience: Nicaragua, Ecuador